BHESCo are proposing the development of a shared heat network in Firle Village, to be powered by a biomass boiler and ground source heat pumps.

 Because the water in the property is separate from the water in the DHS, you will be able to determine at what temperature you require your water as now.

-There will be an LPG boiler that will provide 100% back up for the biomass, in case of failure and for times when the biomass boiler is being serviced.
+The heating system will be backed up by a 500kW LPG boiler that will provide 100% back up for the biomass, in case of failure and for times when the biomass boiler is being serviced.
 All pumps will be twin head so that they continue if the primary head fails.
 A 20,000 litre tank will store hot water.

 BHESCo successfully owns and operates a heat network already and has valuable experience in how to build and maintain the system.